New Mexico Assistance and Financial Aid Programs.

 New Mexico Disability Assistance

 The state has several agencies and non-profits that can help the disabled and their family members.
 Some resources can provide financial aid for paying bills or rent, home care, medications, transportation, and vocational programs.
-Or receive funds for buying assistive equipment.
-More.
+Or receive government assistance or charitable funds for buying assistive equipment.
+More on disability help for New Mexico families.

 Telephone Bills and Connection Costs